Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Extent and Impact of Filtering

 MANRS~\cite{MANRS}, Mutually Agreed Norms for Routing Security, is a global Internet routing security initiative that develops and publishes best practices for network operators.
 Path filtering is one area of concern for MANRS, and they publish standards for following RPKI and other BGP security mechanisms that member ASes are expected to implement.
 The 120+ MANRS ASes represent a distinct set of ASes that intuitively should be most likely to filter BGP advertisements similar to poisoned updates.
 They include Cogent, Charter Communications, CenturyLink, and Google.

 In Figure~\ref{fig:manrs-filtering}, we display the results of the same filtering inference algorithm used in the previous section, with results divided by MANRS and non-MANRS ASes.
 We observe a significant deviation in the inferred filtering range between MANRS and non-MANRS ASes, suggesting that MANRS operators may implement tighter filtering policies.
 This key result indicates that an ISP's participation in an Internet consortium such as MANRS may actually correspond with stricter implementations by the operators responsible for day-to-day network activity and filtering policy, rather than aligning with MANRS only at an organizational level.
-We aim to explore these kinds of human/business-centric routing policies more in future work.